-All glasses are assembled in one of our laboratories with our main laboratory based at our head office in Westgate on Sea, and further lab facilities in Hong Kong and China.
+All glasses are assembled in one of our laboratories.
+We have labs at our head office in Westgate on Sea, and further lab facilities in Hong Kong and China.

 Before your glasses are dispatched, they're subjected to a 14 point quality check to ensure they're completed to the best possible standard - Find out more »

 While we ship orders from all of these labs, if you would like your order shipped with faster delivery from our UK laboratory, please choose a Royal Mail Tracked service at checkout.

 How long will it take for me to receive my new prescription glasses?